nicovece/cf-recipe-app/README.md

 ## Features

-- **Recipe Management**: Create and store recipes with names, ingredients, and cooking times
+- **Smart Recipe Management**: Create and store recipes with names, ingredients, and cooking times
 - **Automatic Difficulty Calculation**: The app automatically calculates recipe difficulty based on cooking time and number of ingredients
 - **Ingredient Lists**: Store ingredients as comma-separated values with automatic list conversion
 - **Cooking Time Validation**: Ensures cooking times are reasonable (1 minute to 24 hours)